-Prof. dr. B. Kopainsky is professor in System Dynamics at the University of Bergen, Norway.
+Prof. dr. Birgit Kopainsky is professor in System Dynamics at the University of Bergen, Norway.
 She holds a PhD in agricultural economics from ETH Zurich and a master’s degree in Geography and Environmental Studies from the University of Zurich.
 Her research explores the role that system dynamics can play in facilitating transformation processes in social-ecological systems such as the transformation towards sustainable and resilient agri-food systems.
 She conducts and supervises research both in Europe and in developing countries and works with a wide range of stakeholders at local, national and international level.

 Professor Ali Kerem Saysel

 Ali Kerem Saysel is a professor in System Dynamics at the University of Bergen, Norway.
 He holds a master’s and a PhD degree in Environmental Sciences and Technology from Boğaziçi University.
 Dr. Saysel is an interdisciplinary scholar in environmental resources management and sustainability transformations with a specialty in the field of system dynamics.
 Over the last five years his work has focused on agricultural water and soil management in the Mediterranean through several international research collaborations.

 Saeed Langarudi is an associate professor of System Dynamics at the University of Bergen, Norway.
 He holds a PhD in System Dynamics and economics from Worcester Polytechnic Institute and a master’s degree in economics from Isfahan University of Technology.
 His research focuses on the dynamics of natural resource (over)extraction and its interconnections with local, regional, and national socioeconomic development.

 GEO-SD 302 Fundamentals of Dynamic Social Systems (10 ECTS)